selketjah/selketjah.github.io/_posts/2016-07-25-about-a-bot-some-numbers.md

 Maximum of hours spend doing my homework.

 ## Infinite
 Amount of suffering we had trying to find the right tools for the job.
-In the end we settled for teamviewer for screen collaboration and Skype for audio/video.
+In the end we settled for TeamViewer for screen collaboration and Skype for audio/video.

 ## 42
 If you have any questions about the mentorship, please feel free to contact me via Twitter (or other means)

 If you would like to participate in one, you are lucky!
-The F# community also organizes mentorships! more info can be found [here](http://fsharp.org/mentorship/about.html) Next round will start somwhere in september.
+The F# community also organizes mentorships! more info can be found [here](http://fsharp.org/mentorship/about.html) Next round will start somewhere in September.